qunosteve/Amphitheatre/README.md

 ## How to Contribute

 To help incentivize designers, artists, 3d modelers, and developers, we offer "bounties" to build out different aspects of the module.
-By completing bounties, developers can earn various Cardano native tokens that can be used in the Ape Society ecosystem.
+By completing bounties, developers can earn various native tokens that can be used in the Ape Society ecosystem.
 The communication and requirements for these bounties are coordinated via discord.
 Come Join our Discord @ https://discord.gg/pMZJH4nkhF

 To learn about our Bounty Structure, read this Gitbook page: https://theapesociety.gitbook.io/digest/the-ape-society-digest/community-projects/amphitheatre/bounty-structure